nehadyounis/wordle_random_api/README.md

 #### Filtering words using regex

-If you need more complex task, then provide your own regex
+If you need a more complex task, then provide your own regex

 | Parameter | Function                                     | Accepted Values |